ramified/personal_handwritten_collection/README.md

 March 6th, 2022: Read the survey "The Borel-Weil-Bott theorem in examples" by Liao Wang and saw the videos of the mini-course “[Sieves](https://www.youtube.com/watch?v=uBYLWvynKuc&list=PLYpVTXjEi1oflFW1S4oLGoo5rEmQ2ErwW&index=1)” by Brandon Alberts.
 There are some typos, and the exercise of mini-course in the last 3 pages are rather difficult for me.
 Here are some highlights for the mini-course:

 - Abel summation is a powerful tool in estimating sums.
+- The Möbius function suits perfectly with the sieve of Eratosthenes.
 - By applying Brun's sieve, one can get an upper bound of twin prime numbers.
 - Brun's main theorem can give us both upper bound and lower bound.